 Parpera is more than just invoicing software: you can track all of your expenses and view all of your transactions on a screen.
 Each transaction is assigned to a category, which makes it a lot easier to sift through income and expenses and set aside money for taxes and specific categories.
 You can also add notes, and calculate GST automatically.

-We’ve partnered with Volt Bank — who is the issuer of the bank accounts in our app — and Mastercard to provide business debit cards.
+We’ve partnered with Wise — who is the issuer of the business accounts in our app — and Mastercard to provide business debit cards.
 We’ve integrated these seamlessly with our built in invoicing tools, so you can access them all in the one place.
 That means you’ll have everything in one place and will be able to manage your clients, invoicing, and business income and expenses from the same app.

 Many invoicing software platforms are incredibly powerful and have great features.
 So many, in fact, that it can be overwhelming if you’re just starting out.
 As a freelancer, you usually don’t need to deal with payroll, inventory management, and other complex features.
 You just want to send invoices that look professional and easily track all of your income and expenses.